Feedback Control via Integrated Sensing and Communication: Uncertainty Optimisation: Problem Statement

 \section{Problem Statement}

-We consider a networked control system composed of a remote source and a base station, operating in discrete time.
-Due to limited onboard sensing, the source cannot directly observe its own state.
-However, the base station equipped with ISAC capabilities can measure the state of the source and transmit this information back to the source.
-The ISAC system operates at each time in either sensing or communication mode.
-The goal is to minimise a control cost at the remote source over a finite time horizon of length $N$.
+We consider a cyber-physical system composed of a remote source and an ISAC-enabled base station (see Fig.~\ref{fig:sketch} for a representative example).
+The remote source evolves over time, yet its limited onboard sensing may prevent it from directly observing its navigational state or obtaining a full overview of the surrounding environment.
+The base station performs remote sensing of the source state and communicates control-relevant information back to the source.
+The ISAC system at each time selects either sensing or communication mode.
+The goal is to minimise a control cost at the remote source together with the sensing and communication operational costs over a finite time horizon of length $N$.